guenthermi/postgres-retrofit/README.md

 In order to incorporate semantic knowledge from the database into the representation, it extracts additional relational information from the database and uses this knowledge to refine the embeddings by a relational retrofitting method.
 The resulting embeddings can then be used to perform machine learning tasks.

+For more details about the algorithm, take a look at the [paper](https://arxiv.org/abs/1911.12674).

 ## Setup

 In order to connect to a PostgreSQL database, you have to configure the database connection in the `config/db_config.json`.